ps2program/NLP-Text-Classification/README.md

 ## Dependencies

-The project uses the following main dependencies, managed by `uv`:
+The project uses the following main dependencies:
 - numpy: For numerical computations
 - pandas: For data manipulation and analysis
 - scikit-learn: For machine learning algorithms